shopgate/connect-doc/markdown/introduction/connect-architecture/app-architecture.md

  particular app.
-Because you might have custom code running inside these app containers, they are located outside of the trusted zone (which only consists of CONNECT core components) and separated from each other.
+Because you might have custom code running inside these app containers, they are located outside of the trusted zone (which only consists of Shopgate core components) and separated from each other.

- Because all containers are stateless for easy scalability, the state of an app is maintained in the Cassandra database.
-The high-performance Cassandra database technology enables seamless scalability even across regions.
+ Because all containers are stateless for easy scalability, the state of an app is maintained in our database.
+The high-performance database technology enables seamless scalability even across regions.
 The database is highly protected by a token-based authorization mechanism.
 The app proxy equips every request with an access token based on the